 Mr. Wagner served as a board member on several intergovernmental organizations during his law enforcement career, and was one of the Police Chiefs responsible for founding the North Regional Major Crime Task Force (NORTAF), which investigates major crimes on the North Shore (suburbs north of Chicago).
 Mr. Wagner is a member of the Illinois and Chicago Bar Associations.
 Mr. Wagner’s practice at Klein, Thorpe & Jenkins, Ltd. is focused on Board of Fire and Police Commissioner Hearings, traffic and local ordinance prosecution, general school and municipal law, and litigation.

 “Guidelines for Interviews of Students at School by Law Enforcement Authorities.”
-He participated on a committee of the Illinois Council of School Attorneys to co-author this.
+As a co-author, Mr. Wagner participated on a committee of the Illinois Council of School Attorneys.

 Illinois Municipal League